CharlesCardot/CharlesCardot.github.io/_posts/2022-12-05-broadening-tutorial copy.md

 Broad Python
 </p>

-Mathematically a convolution is defined as $ \[f \star g\](x) = \int_{-\infty}^{\infty} f(\tau)g(x-\tau) d\tau $.
+Mathematically a convolution is defined as $$ \[f \star g\](x) = \int_{-\infty}^{\infty} f(\tau)g(x-\tau) d\tau $$.
-They are a well studied functions with many creative animations and explanations that can be found elsewhere ([link1](https://mathworld.wolfram.com/Convolution.html), [link2](https://www.youtube.com/watch?v=KuXjwB4LzSA&ab_channel=3Blue1Brown)).
+These convolutions are a well studied functions, and if you want to explore them in more detail there are many creative animations and explanations that can be found on the internet ([link1](https://mathworld.wolfram.com/Convolution.html), [link2](https://www.youtube.com/watch?v=KuXjwB4LzSA&ab_channel=3Blue1Brown)).
 In the context of measured data, we usually use the word "broadening" instead of convolution, but they effectively mean the same thing.
 Usually our data is convolved with some other distribution which ends up broadening peaks and making any features fuzzier.
-Given this, being able to simulate broadening is critical for comparing theory to experiment, and also is generally helpful for understanding what is going on within our data.
+Given this, being able to simulate broadening is critical for comparing calculated values to experiment, and also is generally helpful for understanding what is going on within our data.

 In this post I will discuss how to implement broadening within Python for a few situations, as well as common mistakes that you will want to watch out for.
 All of the code I discuss is available [here](https://github.com/CharlesCardot/BroadeningTutorial), and I *highly* recommend you take the time to experiment with it before using it in your own projects (learn from my mistakes).

 ## Introduction

-To begin let's start by getting comfortable with the tools that we are going to be working with.
-Below are a few of the distributions that I encounter most commonly in my research, but the lessons we develop with these examples will be entirely generalizable.
+To begin, let's start by getting comfortable with the tools that we are going to be working with.
+Below are a few of the background distributions that I encounter most commonly in my research.
+Note that we'll use these function in the following examples, but you can substitute them with whatever abitrary function fits your needs.

 - Gaussian: By far the most well known distribution in all of science thanks to the central limit theorem
     - $G(x, \sigma) = \frac{1}{\sigma \sqrt(2 \pi)} exp \left( -\frac{1}{2} \frac{(x-\mu)^2}{\sigma^2} \right)$